MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-identity-user-auth.md

 ## Device code credential

 The device code credential interactively authenticates a user on devices with limited UI.
-When the application runs and requests authentication via device code credential, it asks the user to visit the login URL on any browser supported machine.
-The user then enters the device code mentioned in the instructions along with their log in credentials.
-Upon successful authentication, the application that requested authentication gets authenticated successfully on the device its running on.
+It works by prompting the user to visit a login URL on a browser-enabled machine when the application attempts to authenticate.
+The user then enters the device code mentioned in the instructions along with their login credentials.
+Upon successful authentication, the application that requested authentication gets authenticated successfully on the device it's running on.

 More conceptual details can be found here for [Device code authentication](/azure/active-directory/develop/v2-oauth2-device-code).